customer7/ncn/src/site/notes/Index.md

 ***Disclaimer***
 Cases presented on this website are for educational purposes.
 They are all in compliance with HIPPA and do not contain any patient information.

 Some of the content on this website is garnered from the internet.
-If there is a concern of copyright infringement, please don't hesitate to [[About Me\|contact me]].
+If there is a concern of copyright infringement, please don't hesitate to contact me.

 ---